vfom4enkov/cpp-instance-manager/README.md

 # CppToolKit-Factory
-This header based tool provides control of lifetime for C++ business logic objects.
+Header based tool provides control of lifetime for C++ business logic objects.

 ## How to use

-### Add the tool to your project
+### 1. Add the tool to your project

 Download (or clone) the tool and add the path to `src` to the system `PATH`.
 Or if you use `cmake` just add line to your `CMakeLists.txt`:
 ```
 include_directories({pat_to_cpptoolkit-factory}/src)
 ```

-### Register objects
+### 2. Register objects

 ```cpp
 #include <cpptoolkit/factory/builder.h>
   ..